 An affiliated REP shall use the same fuel mix disclosure for all its price-to-beat customers.

 An electric service provider may anticipate the fuel mix of a new product and adjust the fuel mixes of its existing products to account for the new product’s projected fuel mix.
-No projected fuel mix may deviate from the fuel mix authenticated at the end of the reporting year by more than 50 percentage points.
+If the projected fuel mix deviates from the fuel mix authenticated at the end of the reporting year by more than 10 percentage points, the electric service provider must add an extra column to the electricity facts label, depicting the projected fuel mix and actual fuel mix in a side-by-side comparison.

 “Emissions and waste” disclosures.